dannycahoon/apiWorkshop/tutorials/manage/apis/create_api/README.md

 Once your API is created, you will see it in the list of APIs.
 Go ahead and click on the API name to continue editing it.

-#### Select the specification (optional)
+#### Select the specification
+> Note: If you are using the *Apiary Free* plan, this option won't be available to you.
+An API to be linked to the implementation must belong to a team.
+If your API is not owned by a team in Apiary, then you can skip this step.

 On the API Specification tab (left-hand side), you can choose your API design that you created in Apiary during the [Designing an API](../../design/design_api) lab.

-> You must have an Apiary team in order to link to the specification directly.
-If you are using the free Apiary developer account, you can skip this step

 #### Select and configuration implementation policies
 On the API Implementation tab (left-hand side), you will be presented with a request and a response pipeline.
 Beginning with the request pipeline, you will see an *API Request* and a *Service Request*.